But darlin', those days are gone

 But there was another song on that first album that foreshadowed Morrison's work much more deeply, "T. B. Sheets."
 This is a dark and haunting evocation of death and sickness.
 Junkies like to think it's about them, but junkies think everything is about them.
 It's bigger than that.
 Much bigger.
 And it is, in its provenance as well as it's lyrics, nothing like any pop song that came before, and very little like any that came after.
 In the other songs on Blowin' Your Mind! you hear a young singer pulling out everything he knows in quest of a hit, any hit.
 But "T. B. Sheets" is vastly different.
 In it you hear the song of an old soul, one that has been here before; one that knows the deal and has paid the bill.

 The origin of "T. B. Sheets" is, figuratively and literally, in nightmare.

 His mother, Violet Morrison said that the song originally had emerged from a nightmare her son had and that he had felt it so strongly that he couldn't tell it to her but sang it instead with verses lasting for an hour.An hour?
 The song on the album runs nearly 10 minutes, twice the length of any of the others, and an eternity for a pop album of the mid-60s.
 But an hour?
 Just to stay in that mental space for 10 minutes is enough for most people.
 (The song did not chart.)
 But an hour is inconceivable.

 Still, I'd like to hear it.
-It's a song that insinuates itself deep in your lungs and from there moves down the bones:
+It's a song that first insinuates itself deep into your lungs and then crawls down your bones: